ddnexus/elastics-doc/source/doc/2-flex/7-Live-Reindex.md

 The `on_each_change` block will be used to pass __ALL__ the documents being reindexed __AND__ the tracked changes at the end of the reindexing.
 If you don't configure any block, the index will be copied verbatim into the new index.

-You can pass the `:indices` option to limit the indices to migrate: if you don't pass any `:indices` option the default indices of your app will be used. (the `:models` is ignored by this method).
+You can pass the `:indices` option to limit the indices to migrate: if you don't pass any `:indices` option the default indices of your app will be used (the `:models` option is obviously ignored by this method).
+For example:

+{% highlight ruby %}
+# reindex and swap all the known indices without doing any change (not very useful)
+Flex::LiveReindex.reindex_indices

+# reindex and swap only the 'my_index' and 'my_other_index' indices, changing them with the on_each_change block
+Flex::LiveReindex.reindex_indices(:indices => ['my_index', 'my_other_index']) do
+  on_each_change do |action, raw_document_hash|
+    ...
+  end
+end
+{% endhighlight %}

 ### `reindex`